manoelhortaribeiro/manoelhortaribeiro.github.io/_posts/2018-01-12-Exploring-User-Centered.md

 As we will see soon, it is often the case.
 Additionally, due to homophily, we argue for the robustness of our results, as they are often observed not only in our limited (although significant) annotated sample, but also in the neighborhood of this sample, which is likely to share characteristics as birds of a feather flock together in social networks of all kinds.

 ![]({{ site.baseurl }}/images/2018-01-12-Exploring-User-Centered/power_users.png)

-**Figure 3.** Average values for several activity-related statistics for hateful users, normal users, and users in the neighborhood of those. avg(interval) was calculated on the 200 tweets extracted for each user.
-Error bars represent 95% confidence intervals.
+<sub>**Figure 3.** Average values for several activity-related statistics for hateful users, normal users, and users in the neighborhood of those. avg(interval) was calculated on the 200 tweets extracted for each user.
+Error bars represent 95% confidence intervals.</sub>

 We find that hateful users are *power users*, as depicted in **Figure 3**.
 They are posts more statuses per day, follow more people per day, favorite more tweets per day and tweet in shorter intervals.
 However they get, in average, significantly less followers each day.
 Notice that the same analysis holds if we compare their neighborhood in the graph (the users who retweeted the hateful users)!
 This suggests strong homophily, or in other words, that the users who retweet hateful users are pretty similar to hateful users themselves!